12Parker/12Parker.github.io/content/resume.md

 &nbsp;&nbsp;<a href="https://julieparker.net">Created WordPress blog using AWS EC2, added SSL using Let’s Encrypt and Certbot.</a>

+**Created Dropshipping and Custom Product Development Business on Shopify** &nbsp;&nbsp;<a href="https://peaceandquiet.ca/">Founded Peace and Quiet Company and registered business in Canada.</a>

 **React Photo Timeline**

 &nbsp;&nbsp;<a href="https://github.com/12Parker/timeline.js">Developed timeline application using React, Apollo GraphQL, and MongoDB.</a>